 Pumpkin Cheesecake With Gingersnap Crust

-Not crazy about pumpkin pie to start with?
-Topped with crunchy candied walnuts and ringed with a spicy gingersnap crust, this cheesecake makes a gorgeous alternative.
+Topped with crunchy candied walnuts and ringed with a spicy gingersnap crust, this cheesecake makes a gorgeous alternative to the standard pumpkin pie.
 For the filling, we blend together pumpkin purée—not pumpkin pie filling!—cream cheese, and sour cream, and flavor it with cinnamon, ginger, cloves, and orange zest.

 Gluten-Free Pumpkin Scones